James Madison: Post-presidency (1817–1836)

-When Madison left office in 1817 at age 65, he retired to Montpelier, not far from Jefferson's Monticello.
-As with both Washington and Jefferson, Madison left the presidency a poorer man than when he came in.
+When Madison left office in 1817 at age 65, he retired to Montpelier.
+As with both Washington and Jefferson, Madison left the presidency poorer than when he came in.
 His plantation experienced a steady financial collapse, due to price declines in tobacco and his stepson's mismanagement.
 In his retirement, Madison occasionally became involved in public affairs, advising Andrew Jackson and other presidents.
 He remained out of the public debate over the Missouri Compromise, though he privately complained about the North's opposition to the extension of slavery.
 Madison had warm relations with all four of the major candidates in the 1824 presidential election, but, like Jefferson, largely stayed out of the race.
 During Jackson's presidency, Madison publicly disavowed the Nullification movement and argued that no state had the right to secede.
 Madison also helped Jefferson establish the University of Virginia.
 In 1826, after the death of Jefferson, Madison was appointed as the second rector of the university.
 He retained the position as college chancellor for ten years until his death in 1836.

 In 1829, at the age of 78, Madison was chosen as a representative to the Virginia Constitutional Convention for revision of the commonwealth's constitution.
 It was his last appearance as a statesman.
 Apportionment of adequate representation was the central issue at the convention for the western districts of Virginia.
 The increased population in the Piedmont and western parts of the state were not proportionately represented in the legislature.
 Western reformers also wanted to extend suffrage to all white men, in place of the prevailing property ownership requirement.
 Madison made modest gains but was disappointed at the failure of Virginians to extend suffrage to all white men.

 In his later years, Madison became highly concerned about his historical legacy.
-He resorted to modifying letters and other documents in his possession, changing days and dates, adding and deleting words and sentences.
+He resorted to modifying letters and other documents in his possession, changing days and dates, and adding and deleting words and sentences.
 By his late seventies, Madison's self-editing of his own archived letters and older materials had become almost an obsession.
-As an example, he edited a letter written to Jefferson criticizing Gilbert du Motier, Marquis de Lafayette; Madison not only inked out original passages, but in other correspondence he even forged Jefferson's handwriting.
-Historian Drew R. McCoy wrote that, "During the final six years of his life, amid a sea of personal [financial] troubles that were threatening to engulf him ...
+As an example, he edited a letter written to Jefferson criticizing Gilbert du Motier, Marquis de Lafayette; Madison not only inked out original passages but in other correspondence he even forged Jefferson's handwriting.
+Historian Drew R. McCoy wrote: During the final six years of his life, amid a sea of personal [financial] troubles that were threatening to engulf him ...
 At times mental agitation issued in physical collapse.
 For the better part of a year in 1831 and 1832 he was bedridden, if not silenced ...
-Literally sick with anxiety, he began to despair of his ability to make himself understood by his fellow citizens."
+Literally sick with anxiety, he began to despair of his ability to make himself understood by his fellow citizens.